clulab/processors/docs/index.md

 Marco A. Valenzuela-Escarcega, Gustave Hahn-Powell, Thomas Hicks, and Mihai Surdeanu.
 A Domain-independent Rule-based Framework for Event Extraction.
 In *Proceedings of the 53rd Annual Meeting of the Association for Computational Linguistics and the 7th International Joint Conference on Natural Language Processing of the Asian Federation of Natural Language Processing: Software Demonstrations (ACL-IJCNLP)*, 2015. [[pdf]](http://surdeanu.info/mihai/papers/acl2015.pdf) [[bib]](http://surdeanu.info/mihai/papers/acl2015.bib)

+If you use the syntactic parser in `BalaurProcessor` please cite the original algorithm:

+Amini, Afra, Tianyu Liu, and Ryan Cotterell.
+Hexatagging: Projective Dependency Parsing as Tagging.
+In *Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics Volume 2: Short Papers*, 2023. [[pdf]](https://aclanthology.org/2023.acl-short.124.pdf)

 If you use anything else in this package, please link to this page.